harinisree19/HR-INSIGHTS---POWER-BI/README.md

 HR Analytics Dashboard - Attrition Analysis

+• Faced with high employee attrition and performance issues, the organization needed a solution to improve engagement and retention.

+• Task is to develop an HR Analytics Dashboard using Power BI to provide insights into employee dynamics and support strategic decision-making.

+• Created an interactive Power BI dashboard featuring charts, graphs, tables and slicers to analyze employee attrition and performance.
+Calculated and visualized key metrics such as attrition rate, average age, salary and years at the company and provided actionable insights to enhance retention strategies.

+• Improved understanding of employee attrition trends, leading to more effective retention strategies and better decision-making, ultimately supporting strategic planning to boost engagement and reduce turnover.

 Overview

 This project utilizes Power BI to develop a comprehensive dashboard designed to enhance employee performance and reduce attrition within an organization.
 Features of an interactive and user-friendly dashboard that integrates various data visualizations, such as charts, graphs, tables and slicers, for an in-depth understanding of employee dynamics.
 The dashboard provides valuable insights and visualizations to support strategic decision-making aimed at improving employee engagement and retention.